amangulia4610/ecommerce/TECHNICAL_DOCUMENTATION.md

-# 20 Degrees Ecommerce Platform - Technical Documentation
+# 10 Fit Ecommerce Platform - Technical Documentation

 ## 📋 Project Overview

-**20 Degrees** is a full-stack ecommerce web application built for health & wellness products.
+**10 Fit** is a full-stack ecommerce web application built for health & wellness products.
 The platform features a modern React frontend with a robust Express.js backend, deployed on Vercel with MongoDB Atlas for data persistence.

 ## 🏗️ Architecture Overview